Venkata1106/MLOPS_Group2/README.md

    ```bash
    mlflow ui
    ```
-   Open `http://localhost:5000` to compare experiment runs.
+   Open `http://localhost:5000` to view experiment runs, metrics, and artifacts.

 ---

-## Data Pipeline Steps (What’s Happening at Each Stage)
+## Data Pipeline Steps (What’s Happening)

 1. **Data Acquisition:**
-   The pipeline fetches raw historical stock data using `yfinance`.
-Think of it as downloading a CSV of daily prices directly from Yahoo Finance’s API.
+   Fetches raw historical stock data using `yfinance`, essentially pulling daily price info from Yahoo Finance’s API.

 2. **Preprocessing & Validation:**
-   We clean the data, handle missing values, and create new features like daily returns or moving averages.
-Validation steps ensure no corrupted rows or missing critical fields are passed along.
+   Cleans data, handles missing values, generates features like returns and MAs, and validates the dataset to ensure no corrupted or missing critical info.

 3. **Bias Detection & Mitigation:**
-   We check if the model might later treat certain segments unfairly (e.g., certain volatility conditions) by looking at data distributions.
-If bias is detected, we apply strategies (like reweighting samples) so that every subset of the data is fairly represented.
+   Checks if certain data segments might cause unfair model performance.
+If bias is found, applies reweighting or resampling so that all subsets are treated fairly.

 4. **Anomaly & Slice Analysis:**
-   The data is examined for outliers or unusual market conditions.
-This ensures the model can handle edge cases (like sudden market crashes) and perform consistently across different market states (e.g., bull vs. bear).
+   Identifies unusual patterns (e.g., sudden market shifts) and ensures consistent performance across different market conditions.

 5. **Notifications & Logging:**
-   At the end of each pipeline run, notifications (e.g., emails or Slack messages) let you know if the run succeeded or failed.
-Logging helps debug issues if something goes wrong.
+   Sends success/failure notifications and logs pipeline runs for easy debugging.

 6. **Data Versioning (DVC):**
-   If you need to roll back to a previous dataset version, DVC makes it easy.
-This ensures reproducibility: if a model performed well last month, you can reconstruct the exact data used.
+   Tracks data changes, enabling you to revert to previous data states and ensure complete reproducibility.

 ---

 ## Explaining the `src` Directory (Data Pipeline)

 - **data_acquisition.py:** Downloads the raw stock data.
-- **data_preprocessing.py:** Cleans the data, computes returns, moving averages, and volatility.
+- **data_preprocessing.py:** Cleans the data, computes returns, MAs, volatility.
-- **data_validation.py:** Checks that the dataset meets our quality standards (no unexpected missing columns, proper data types, continuous dates).
+- **data_validation.py:** Ensures data meets schema expectations and no critical columns are missing.
-- **bias_detection.py & bias_mitigation.py:** Identifies if any data segments might cause unfair model performance and fixes it by adjusting sample distributions.
+- **bias_detection.py & bias_mitigation.py:** Identifies and reduces biases in certain data slices.
-- **slice_analysis.py:** Analyzes the dataset across different dimensions (like volatility ranges) to ensure no subset is overlooked.
+- **slice_analysis.py:** Evaluates data in subsets (e.g., volatility quartiles).
-- **utils/**: Contains logging and monitoring utilities that keep track of what’s happening at each pipeline stage.
+- **utils/**: Logging, monitoring, and other utilities to keep the pipeline transparent.

 ---

-## MODEL DEVELOPMENT (More Detail)
+## MODEL DEVELOPMENT

-After the pipeline has prepared a high-quality, bias-mitigated dataset, we move into ML development.
-Here’s what happens:
+After obtaining a clean, bias-mitigated dataset, we focus on model development:

-1. **Data Loading & Splitting:**
+1. **Data Loading & Splitting (data_loader.py):**
-   The `data_loader.py` uses the processed dataset and splits it into training (to learn patterns), validation (to tune parameters), and test sets (to unbiasedly judge final performance).
+   Splits processed data into training, validation, and test sets.
+Ensures the model sees stable input and the final evaluation is unbiased.

-2. **Model Training with Multiple Algorithms:**
+2. **Model Training (model.py):**
-   We train different models (e.g., Random Forest, XGBoost).
-By trying multiple algorithms, we increase the chances of finding one that adapts best to stock market patterns.
-Each model sees the training data and learns how price and volume patterns translate into future prices.
+   Trains multiple models (e.g., Random Forest, XGBoost).
+Trying multiple algorithms increases chances of finding a well-generalizing model.

-3. **Hyperparameter Tuning:**
+3. **Hyperparameter Tuning (hyperparameter_tuner.py):**
-   The `hyperparameter_tuner.py` systematically searches for the best combination of settings (like tree depth, learning rate) that improves accuracy and stability.
-Instead of guessing parameters, this automated search makes the model more robust.
+   Systematically searches for the best model parameters, improving accuracy and robustness against overfitting.

-4. **Bias Evaluation & Mitigation in ML Stage:**
+4. **Bias Checking (bias_checker.py):**
-   Even if we balanced the data, the model might learn unfair patterns.
-The `bias_checker.py` re-examines predictions on different slices.
-If bias remains, we iterate: adjust data or training procedures and retrain until the model treats all segments more fairly.
+   Re-checks predictions for unfair patterns.
+If bias persists, adjustments are made until fairness improves.

-5. **Validation & Model Selection:**
+5. **Model Validation & Selection (model_validator.py & model_selector.py):**
-   The `model_validator.py` checks how well the model does on unseen test data.
-The `model_selector.py` picks the best among candidates based on accuracy, fairness, and generalization ability.
-This step ensures we don’t deploy a model that just got lucky on training data.
+   The model validator tests performance on a test set, ensuring it generalizes well.
+The model selector then picks the model that best balances accuracy and fairness.

-6. **Experiment Tracking with MLflow:**
+6. **Experiment Tracking (experiment_tracker.py):**
-   The `experiment_tracker.py` logs runs, parameters, metrics, and generated plots in MLflow.
-We can revisit any experiment, see what hyperparameters were used, and compare performance over time.
-It’s like keeping a detailed lab notebook of every model trial.
+   MLflow logs all runs, parameters, and metrics.
+This makes it easy to compare models and pick the best approach.

-7. **Explainability (SHAP/LIME):**
+7. **Explainability (sensitivity_analyzer.py):**
-   The `sensitivity_analyzer.py` uses these tools to show which features strongly influence predictions.
-This builds trust: you’ll know if the model relies heavily on certain recent volatility signals or a particular moving average.
+   Tools like SHAP and LIME provide feature importance and interpretability, letting you understand which factors most influence predictions.

-8. **Model Registry & Finalization:**
+8. **Model Registry (model_registry.py):**
-   Once satisfied, we push the chosen model to `model_registry.py`, storing a final version ready for deployment.
-No confusion about which model is going live—only the best one is registered.
+   Saves the final chosen model version for easy retrieval and deployment.
+No confusion about which model is live—just the best one.

 ---

-## Folder Structure Overview (Key Files Only)
+## Folder Structure Overview (Key Files)
 ```bash
 MLOPS_Group2/
 ├── README.md